ProjectWise Managed Workspace Support

 Similar to the way the application association of a file is used to help determine the proper connector, the file's associated managed workspace is used to find the files necessary for materials, schemas, linestyles, etc. that are defined for a given CAD file.

-However, since a workspace can be further altered after checking out from PW and handing off to a desktop application, this means that some (or even most) of the required files may exist only on the desktop.
-Since the Sync service can't access the desktop in that way, those files will not be found.
+However, since a workspace is mainly used to configure a desktop application, this means that some (or even most) of the required files may exist only on the desktop.
+Since the Sync services can't access the desktop in this way, those files will not be found.

 This is shown in the image below:

-Since a managed workspace is associated to a file, and the managed workspace configuration is read from PWDI, it is possible to synchronize files from DGN-based applications which do not specifically have a file-based connector.
-For example, OpenPlant Modeler synchronizes via it's desktop application.
+Since a managed workspace is associated to a file, and the managed workspace configuration is read from PWDI using WSG, it is possible to synchronize files from DGN-based applications which do not specifically have a file-based connector such as OpenPlant Modeler or Bentley Raceway & Cable Management (BRCM).
+In normal operations, the OpenPlant applications synchronize via the desktop application.

-However they can also be synchronized in ProjectWise Powered by iTwin by utilizing the workspace support feature outlined above.
+However they can also be synchronized in ProjectWise Powered by iTwin by utilizing the workspace support feature outlined below.

 In the case of OpenPlant, the managed workspace configuration needs to include a pointer to the schemas used by OpenPlant by pointing the MicroStation EC Schemas variable to the equivalent OpenPlant variable: